SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 Serial.println(SYSCFG.REVID);
 ```

 Thankfully, most of these issues will not be encountered by most Arduino users.
-The impact column indicates the likelihood that someone working with an effected part through megaTinyCore and Arduino would encounter it.
+The impact column indicates the likelihood that someone working with an impacted part through megaTinyCore and Arduino would encounter it.

-* 0 - Impact unlikely and non-serious if it does occur.
-* 1 - Impact unlikely to cause issue or degrade functionality under ordinary conditions.
-Things that can only manifest under extreme corner cases are usually in this category.
-There are usually a number of approaches to working around these, as well,
-* 2 - Impact likely when using features that are not particularly exotic, but has viable workaround and is not visible through the API provided by the core.
-This includes cases where the feature is inoperable but the workaround is truly trivial.
-* 3 - Issue impacted functions provided by megaTinyCore or included libraries in previous versions, but worked around in current version, and will impact users of this functionality if reconfigured manually, or unavoidably impacts functionality exposed by core or included libraries, but can be worked around with little overall impact.
-* 4 - Issue has a large impact on the relevant functionality in configurations other than the most common ones, without requiring an exotic corner case to trigger.
-In cases where the impacted features are exposed by the core or included libraries, it may not be possible to hide the issue.
-* 5 - Issue has a large impact on the relevant functionality in all or the most common configurations.
-If that is provided by the core or library, we may be unable to hide the issue.
-If it involves manual configuration, that functionality will be completely and totally unusable without workarounds, and those may not hide it entirely.
-* `*` - Issue is high impact but effected devices are rare
-* ? - Information is so limited that the severity of the issue is difficult to assess, but likely extremely low.
+* 0 - **Virtually nil** Impact is virtually nil for plausible Arduino usecases.
+This is typical of things that exist - likely - for the sake of the FUSA certification.
+The fact that the FUSA logo is still there, when there are between 6 and 24 bugs, sethe functional safety certification or failsafe industrial applications.
+These sorts of mechanisms frequently seem to have prioblems.
+I think it's something that's among the least interesting things to do rigorous testing on.
+Examples:
+  * Flash CRC issues - We don't have a mechanism to generate the CRC internally, so we don't enable CRC.
+I don't think any users do either.
+It's one of the few things that hasn't been asked about I think.
+  * The OSCLOCK "oops" ("What, you said you wanted to lock the oscillator cal!
+That's what we did!
+And *now* you tell us you meant after we write the calibration value to it?").
+Yet another example of functionality that was either never tested, or was tested with such ignorance and/or laziness that they, well, i'd guess they started started it with OSCLOCK set, verified that they couldn't write to the OSCCAL register and could write to it normally "Great, it works", checking off that box, not noticing that when it was locked, the chips' oscillator was off by a mile..
+* 1 - *Minimal Impact* Issue is transparently mitigated without undue performance impact and no API code will run afoul of it or behave differently.
+For features not exposed, it is a not encountered in common cases and can be worked around fully, or it's only encountered in exotic use cases, and it is only inconvenient.
+* 2 - *Small impact*
+Issue is mitigated in relevant API functions, but the workaround is distasteful (ex: the workaround has to go in an ISR), or it otherwise performs subtly differently than it is supposed to **OR** if it is not exposed by the core, and is either a small issue to exotic use cases or a trivial one fior uncommon use cases.
+* 3 - *Moderate impact* If exposed by the core, we attemot to work around it, but there's only so much we can do.
+If it's not exposed, it has either a minor impact on most users, or large impact on exotic usecases.
+If an erratum either has no workaround (this is based on my understanding of the issue having read the errata and official workaround suggestion, not whether there is a workaround listed, because sometimes they say "Workaround: None" when there is a simple one, and other times, their workarounds are unhelpful).
+If, with the best workaround known to me, this erratum still results in something promised by the datasheet being impossible - rather than just less pleasant or performant - and the feature will plausibly see use in Arduinoland, this is the lowest rating it can get.
+* 4 - *Serious Impact*
+These issues are those that impact most or all users of the relevant peripheral, and for which no complete workaround will provide the functionality the datasheet described, and Microchip has confirmed by including it on errata or directly that they do consider it to be a bug, and this isn't just a really bad feature working as intended.
+Issues of 4 and 5 severity have a significant adverse impact on users.
+* 5 - *Critical Impact*
+This bug is impossible to avoid or nearly impossible to avoid if you are using the peripheral.
+We cannot work around it for the general case, if it can be worked around at all; any workaround is likely to have sideffects or have other limitations.
+If it's covered by the API, we don't handle it.
+These level of issue threaten to render parts unsuitable for impacted use cases.
+These may also be 4's with aggrevating factors like poor description in the errata, and/or particularly perverse and/or surprising  behavior (I'm looking at the RTC)

-### Errata Groups
+## Errata Groups
 Errata apply to a specific die.
 But the same die may be used on multiple parts, and on the tinyAVRs this is always the case.
 Helpfully, the datasheets and errata sheets are grouped by die design as well - now.
 Originally under Atmel they were trying to shoehorn the datasheets into pincount-based bins like they always did.
 As that's not how the dies were arranged, this resulted in confusing errata sheets.
 Microchip cleaned house here and switched to applying to the parts that actually shared a die.
 There are occasional surprises like the die used for the 417 being the 8k die; I guess the 2k/4k die only went up to 20 I/O's.
 * tinyAVR 0-series
   * 202, 204, 402, 404, 406 - the small flash ones